sourcefrog/mutants-remote/terraform/aws/README.md

 Three different IAM principals are used in mutants-remote:

 - Your admin user or role: used only to create the Terraform infrastructure.
+This principal should not be accessible at runtime.
 - `mutants-batch-submission`: Your client machine uses this role to submit batch jobs: it has permission to write files to S3, create batch jobs, read logs, etc.
-- batch execution role: This role is used by batch jobs to access the infrastructure.
+- `mutants-batch-execution`: This role is assumed by the AWS Batch infrastructure and used to launch containers.
+It has permission to read containers and to rite logs.
-- batch instance role: This role is accessible to the batch jobs, and is used to read and write S3 files.
+- `mutants-batch-task`: This role is accessible to the batch jobs, and is used to read and write S3 files.

 ## TODO

 The following resources are not yet automated:

+- Create submission role
 - IAM roles, groups, and policies
 - Compute environment
 - Batch queue